octaviotron/zimbra/notes-cluster.md

-# HA Cluster in GNU/Linux
+# Fencing Proxmox Virtual KVM hosts Cluster

-This documentation is intended to have a full guide of how to install a corosync/pacemaker cluster of KVM hosts.
+This documentation is intended to have a full guide of how to install a corosync/pacemaker cluster of KVM hosts with CentOS 7, running in a Proxmox Hypervisor with STONITH.

+This is our sample IP addeses:

 ```
 cups01.domain.tld   192.168.0.1
 cups02.domain.tld	192.168.0.2
 cups03.domain.tld	192.168.0.3

+proxmox.domain.tld  192.168.0.254
 ```

 ## On hypervisor: